dantheperson/pvstats/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/ptarcher/pvstats/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/damianolombardo/pvstats/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/ptarcher/pvstats).
+For the versions available, see the [tags on this repository](https://github.com/damianolombardo/pvstats).

 ## Authors of README.md

+* **Damiano Lombardo** - *Modified for pvstats* - [PVStats](https://github.com/damianolombardo/pvstats)
 * **Paul Archer** - *Modified for pvstats* - [PVStats](https://github.com/ptarcher/pvstats)
 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/ptarcher/pvstats/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/damianolombardo/pvstats/contributors) who participated in this project.

 ## License